cmrust/directv-cli/README.md

 ### IP Address

-You'll need to specify the IP address of your STB, like:
+You'll need to specify the IP address of your STB, like in this command:

     directv --ip 192.168.1.104 --watching